New U.S. school snack food rules clamp down on calories, fat

-WASHINGTON Snack food sold in U.S. schools must be lower in fat, salt and sugar, according to federal rules released on Thursday aimed at giving students more nutritious options and fighting childhood obesity.
+WASHINGTON Snacks sold in U.S. schools must be lower in fat, salt and sugar, according to federal rules released on Thursday aimed at giving students more nutritious options and fighting childhood obesity.

-In 2010, Congress passed legislation designed to improve child nutrition.
-Schools have until July 1, 2014, to implement the rules outlined on Thursday.

-The regulations, originally due in 2011, largely mirror the U.S. Department of Agriculture's February proposal that limited the fat, salt and sugar content in school snacks and capped portion sizes.
+The regulations, originally due in 2011, largely mirror the U.S. Department of Agriculture's proposal from February that limited the fat, salt and sugar content in school snacks and capped portion sizes.

-School food administrators fretted about implementing the changes, some groups said the rules were inadequate, and the jury was still out among the target audience - children.

-"I see a lot of my friends eating unhealthy lunches," said Max Parsons, a 9-year-old elementary school student in Maryland.
-"Some of my friends I know won't miss it, but I don't know about the others."
+The standards are seen as a critical step in improving students' eating options under a 2010 law revamping school foods.

-The standards only apply to foods and beverages sold on school campuses during the day, and limit vending machine snacks to a maximum of 200 calories per item - less than many regular-sized candy bars.
+The standards only apply to foods and beverages sold on school campuses during the day, and limit vending machine snacks to a maximum of 200 calories per item - less than, for example, many regular-sized candy bars.

-"It's supporting what moms and dads are doing all across the United States," Agriculture Secretary Tom Vilsack said in a call with reporters.
+"This is an historic nutrition policy that will do a lot to improve children's diets and address high rates of childhood obesity," Margo Wooten, director of nutrition policy at the Center for Science in the Public Interest, told Reuters.

+"Parents won't have to worry their kids are using their money to buy junk foods and sugary drinks instead of buying a healthy lunch," Wooten said.

 USDA gave the public 60 days to comment after it released its proposals in February.
 The final guidelines, while mostly unchanged, have incorporated a stricter calorie limit on drinks in high schools.